Reviewer Telemetry Packet

 - export-ready summaries

-- reviewer-safe runtime proof
+- reviewer-visible runtime proof

 rather than a governance app that merely mentions RPC.